Geoffrey II, Duke of Brittany

 In 1199, Constance was released and her second marriage was annulled.
 That same year, Constance married Guy of Thouars and the couple had two daughters including Alix of Thouars who succeeded her half-brother Arthur as Duchess of Brittany.
 Constance died at the age of 40 on September 5, 1201, at Nantes.
 The cause of her death is suspected to be leprosy and/or childbirth complications after giving birth to twin girls who also died.
 Constance was buried at the Abbey of Villeneuve in Sorinières, south of Nantes, which she had founded.
 Her third husband Guy of Thouars and their daughter Alix are buried with her.

 Geoffrey and Constance’s surviving children Arthur, Duke of Brittany, and Eleanor, Fair Maid of Brittany had unhappy endings.
 In 1199, as King Richard I of England lay dying of a gangrenous arrow wound, he named his brother John his successor fearing his 12-year-old nephew Arthur was too young to be able to successfully reign.
-This decision bypassed the children of his deceased brother Geoffrey, both of whom had better claims to the throne based upon the laws of primogeniture.
+This decision bypassed the children of his deceased brother Geoffrey who had better claims to the throne based upon the laws of primogeniture.

 Arthur I, Duke of Brittany paying homage to King Philip II of France; Credit – Wikipedia